lmbeus/HST-PSF-Fitting/README.md

 Each of the code files work as follows:

 PSFfitting.py is the main file that reads in the image and model and does some prepatory work on the data for the fit.
-It also adds the random noise to the HST image and generates  It then calls each C++ file to complete a different part of the fitting process
+It also adds the random noise to the HST image and generates X number of these images*.
+It then calls each C++ file to complete a different part of the fitting process

 PSF_prep bins the model image and prepares it to match the HST image so it can properly conduct the fit